 Apart from identifying your expectations, it is also important to ensure that the staff knows how to use the system with hands-on training to achieve these goals.
 The training should be geared toward meeting team members’ or department’s unique needs.
 Having training materials readily available after the first live training session is a helpful reference resource.
 Following up with another scheduled training session six months after the system has gone live is a good idea.
 The added training, once the staff is already familiar with the system, is useful because it gives users an opportunity to have new questions answered and allows management to reinforce their expectations.

 In today’s fast-paced environment, having quick and easy access to the crucial maintenance request is critical to the successful operations of the facility.
-This is where CMMS system dashboards come into play.
+This is where facility management software dashboards come into play.
 Many of them, including ours at Hippo CMMS, offer customizable dashboards that quickly display essential data.
 This makes doing the job easier in many ways such as reducing the need to read lengthy reports as well as ready access to work orders, equipment usage, and inventory lists.
 Having this type of information at first glance saves time, while also ensuring that the decisions made will be based on the most recent data.
 With business management tools like CMMS, companies will have the confidence that important decisions will be based on accurate and up to date data.

 Hippo CMMS takes traditional dashboards to a whole new level.
 With them, you can:

 - Import asset manuals, pictures and other information for easy access.

 - Store route maps and drawings for improved fleet management

 - Build custom screens to suit the needs of your business